git/git.github.io/rev_news/drafts/edition-24.md

     on how they are using it internally was covered in [Git Rev News: Edition 21](https://git.github.io/rev_news/2016/11/16/edition-21/).)

-    The Facebook development environment composed of monorepos, no feature branches, rebases and no merges, single commits per push.
+    The Facebook development environment is composed of monorepos, no feature branches, rebases and no merges, single commits per push.
 They assume that all developers work online, that “_everyone commits on master_” (in order to overcome their tremendous size), and that “_every commit is pushed_”.
-The size of their version control support team is very small compared to the large number of developers they employ - therefore they need simple workflow, and the amount of time for teaching version control is limited.
+The size of their version control support team is very small compared to the large number of developers they employ - therefore they need a simple workflow, and the amount of time for teaching version control is limited.

     To solve the issue of push conflicts, they have implemented